-ARCH 001 Internship I: Material Workshops
+ARCH 001 Internship I: Model Making & Material Workshop

-This course offers an in depth knowledge of local materials production and uses through a direct students' involvement in related workshops.
-Organized by group of 4 or 5, students will visit at least 5 manufactures/workshops dealing with different material.
+This course, the first in the Internship courses series, offers the students the opportunity to learn about local material production and uses through a direct students' involvement in related workshops.
+Organized by group of 4 or 5, students will visit manufactures/workshops dealing mainly with timber, concrete, glass, ceramics and steel.
+Students will learn as well about model making, catting, gluing and model material selection, model making is learned as a design tool as well as a representational one.
 An instructor will supervise the students throughout the internship period.

+Students will need to submit a detailed and individual report concerning both course sections:

+- Model making, 3D models, photos with descriptions.

-Students will need to submit a detailed and individual report concerning all discovered materials and their manufacturing process as well as companies' profile and organization.
-The faculty will assist students in their search for appropriate internship experiences; however, it is the students' responsibility to secure employment.
+- Materials manufacturing with all discovered materials, their manufacturing process, particular local lexicon, as well as companies' profile and organization.

-ARCH 002 Internship II: Construction Sites Visits
+ARCH 002 Internship II: Construction Sites Visits & Survey